CONNECTING THROUGH THEATRE

 Please go to the menu at the top of the page for more information about our programs, and go to the Shows &Tickets page for all current and upcoming performances.

-Theatre on the Ridge has collaborated with up and coming playwright Uju Umenyi, to create a new play based on the life of Port Perry’s first black resident.
+See our In Development page to learn about our collaboration with up and coming playwright Uju Umenyi, who has created a new play based on the life of Port Perry’s first black resident.

-Samuel Stout arrived in Scugog in the later part of the 19th century and worked as a barber, married a white woman, became an important member of the community, and died a centenarian and the oldest man in Scugog.
+Samuel Stout arrived in Scugog in the later 19th century and worked as a barber, married a white woman, became an important member of the community, and died a centenarian and the oldest man in Scugog.

 Attend a play, try an acting class, sit with the actors and be part of a staged reading, learn a new skill.
 It’s all possible!